micahvandeusen/PrologueDecrypt/README.md

 ## Description

-Prologue uses a static encryption key across all installations.
+Fiserv Prologue uses a static encryption key across all installations.
- PrologueDecrypt is an offensive security C# tool designed to decrypt these passwords located in Prologue config files.
+ PrologueDecrypt is an offensive security C# tool designed to decrypt the passwords located in Prologue config files.

 ## Setup